nathaliebfm/nathaliebfm/README.md

 ----

-- 👋 Hi, I’m @nathaliebfm a 26 years old lawyer that decided to migrate to tech.
+- 👋 Hi, I’m @nathaliebfm a 26 years old lawyer that decided to transition to tech.
 - 💻 I’m currently a Generation Brasil student (Java Full-Stack), learning everything I need to know to become a junior developer.

 <!---